Looking to get a higher credit score or build credit? Learn how FICO calculates your score.

 “We encourage consumers to apply for and open new credit accounts only as needed,” Lee said.
 “New accounts will lower your average account age, which will have a larger effect on your FICO scores if you don’t have a lot of other credit information.”

 5. Credit mix

-Credit mix makes up the last 10 percent of your score.
-While this is somewhat of a vague category, but experts say that repaying a variety of debt products indicates the borrower can handle all sorts of credit.
-According to FICO, historical data indicates that borrowers with a good mix of revolving credit and installment loans generally represent less risk for lenders.
+Credit mix makes up the last 10% of your score.
+While this is a somewhat vague category, experts say repaying a variety of debt products indicates the borrower can handle all sorts of credit.
+According to FICO, historical data indicates borrowers with a good mix of revolving credit and installment loans generally represent less risk for lenders.

 “People with no credit cards tend to be viewed as higher risk than people who have managed credit cards responsibly,” Lee said.
 “Having credit cards and installment loans with a good credit history will help your FICO scores.”

 Knowing the various weights given to components of a FICO credit score can help you identify the areas where your score most needs to improve.